hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 **Step 2)**  The corresponding author will receive a confirmation email that acknowledges receipt of the initial submission.

-**Step 3)**  Shortly after the January 15 deadline for initial submission, the corresponding author will receive a confirmation email that acknowledges acceptance of the technical paper for oral presentation.
+**Step 3)**  Shortly after the deadline for initial submission, the corresponding author will receive a confirmation email that acknowledges acceptance of the technical paper for oral presentation.
 At this time, PaperPlaza will be open for the submission of final camera-ready conference technical papers via what is labelled as the “Contributed Papers” track in PaperPlaza.

-**Step 4)**  _**Before ~~January 22~~ January 27**_ _–_ The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.
+**Step 4)**  _**Before Date TBA**_ _–_ The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.

 * The title, author list, and keywords should be correct and final.
 * The abstract for use in the conference program (limited to 750 characters or ~100 words) should be finalized.
 Note that the final abstract within the paper itself (pdf manuscript file) is allowed to exceed 750 characters.